The Contemporary Music Research Centre (CMRC) at the University of York supports and promotes creativity in contemporary music of all kinds.

 - Shu Yu Lin

-Our researchers host regular seminars, lectures, study groups and informal meetings throughout the year.
+Our researchers host regular seminars, lectures, concerts and informal meetings throughout the year.

 Around the CMRC